Guarding a picturesque bend of the River Eske, Donegal Castle remains an imperious monument to both Irish and English might. Dating to...

 Replete with tartan carpeting and stone walls, the Market House manages not to feel touristy or old-fashioned.
 The kitchen tackles surf...

-In 1474 Red Hugh O'Donnell and his wife, Nuala O'Brien, founded Donegal's Franciscan friary by the shore south of town.
-It was accidentally blown up in 1601 by Rory O'Donnell while laying siege to an English garrison, and little remains.
-Four of its friars, fearing that the arrival of the English meant the end of Celtic culture, chronicled the whole of known Celtic history and mythology from 40 years before the Flood to AD 1618 in The Annals of the Four Masters – still one of the most important sources of early Irish history.
-The obelisk (1937), in the Diamond, commemorates the work, copies of which are displayed in the National Library in Dublin.
+In the early 17th century, four Franciscan friars, fearing that the arrival of the English meant the end of Celtic culture, chronicled the whole of known Celtic history and mythology.
+Starting 40 years before the biblical flood through AD 1618, The Annals of the Four Masters is one of the most important sources of early Irish history.
+The obelisk (1937), in the Diamond, commemorates the work; copies are displayed in the National Library in Dublin.